ayennac/ayennac/README.md

 - 🧹[ChoreBuddy](https://github.com/ayennac/proj-chores), a web app that uses the principles of body doubling and community to help users finish their chores

-🌱 I’m currently learning Node and Express!
+🌱 I’m currently learning and practicing parts of the MERN stack!

 📫 How to reach me:
 - [My LinkedIn Profile](https://www.linkedin.com/in/ayennac/)